marcosoikawa/redis-state-f4.8/README.md

 ## Verify the cache

 1. Click on tab Verify Cache to see that no Session and therefore, no cache hit

 ![Environment](./media/redis03.png)

 2. Click on tab Load Cache to load Sessions

 ![Environment](./media/redis04.png)

-3.Click on tab Verify to see the cache hit
+3. Click on tab Verify to see the cache hit

 ![Environment](./media/redis05.png)

 4. Click on button Add $100 to modify product session, and therefore the cache

 ![Environment](./media/redis06.png)

 ## Verify the cache on Azure Redis
 You can see the cache in a tool like Redis Insight, to see the cache working

 ![Environment](./media/redis07.png)

 ## Next steps